BrynStewart/BioRT-HBV_W9_20162017/README.md

 Input and output files for HBV-light and BioRT models used in Stewart et al., (in rev.).

 HBVFiles directory includes "Data" and "Results" directories for simulation of hydrology in HBV-light.
 Parameter sets and results for seven simulations provided.
-BioRTFiles directory includes "input" and "output" directories for simulation of biogeochemical reactions and transport processes in BioRT (example HBV files needed for BioRT simulation provided for "MC27" simulation).
+BioRTFiles directory includes "input" and "output" directories for simulation of biogeochemical reactions and transport processes in BioRT (example HBV files needed for BioRT model provided for "MC27" simulation).

 Hydrometeorology, aqueous chemistry, and snow data from Sleepers River are available in the following references: